Claim Missing Document

 Abstract

-Purpose: Purpose: This study proposes to integrate supportive leadership, leader-member exchange (LMX), and employee creativity.
-It suggests that LMX can play a role as a mediator.
-Research methodology: A total of 200 participants were included in this study.
-They were working for a tobacco company located in a district in Kulon Progo, Yogyakarta, Indonesia.
+Purpose: This study proposes to integrate supportive leadership, Leader-Member Exchange (LMX), and employee creativity.
+It suggests that LMX can mediate this relationship.
+Research Methodology: A total of 200 participants were included in this study.
+They worked for a tobacco company located in a district in Kulon Progo, Yogyakarta, Indonesia.
 Analysis for hypotheses was done in SPSS and AMOS.
-Results: It was found that supportive leadership was positively related to leader-member exchange (LMX) and employee creativity.
-Leader-member exchange (LMX) was positively related to employee creativity.
-Finally, leader-member exchange (LMX) mediated the relationship between supportive leadership and employee creativity.
-Limitations: The participants of this study were taken from one company.
+Results: Supportive leadership was positively related to LMX and employee creativity.
+LMX was positively related to employee creativity.
+Finally, LMX mediates the relationship between supportive leadership and employee creativity.
+Conclusions: This study found that supportive leadership positively impacts both LMX and employee creativity, with LMX mediating the relationship between the two.
+This emphasizes the importance of supportive leadership in fostering strong LMX relationships, which enhances employee creativity.
+However, the study's limitations, such as the use of a single-company sample and cross-sectional data, suggest that further research with broader samples and multi-wave data collection is needed to validate these findings.
+Limitations: The participants in this study came from only one company.
 This might lower the generalizability of the results.
-Another limitation of this study is the use is a cross-sectional method in the data collection which might result in a common method variance.
+Another limitation of this study is the use of a cross-sectional method in data collection, which might result in common method variance.
 Future studies could employ other data collection methods.
-For example, a multi-wave of data collection can remedy the problem.
-Contribution: The study suggests that a supportive leadership style is necessary to implement because it can promote a higher quality of the relationship between employees and their supervisors.
-More importantly, this aligns with the organizational effort to foster employee creativity.
-Novelty: The study found that supportive leadership can promote leader-member exchange (LMX) quality.
-Since the dyad relationship quality characterized by leader-member exchange (LMX) is necessary for team effectiveness, the investigation of the link may provide an understanding of the factors that may influence leader-member exchange (LMX).
+For example, a multi-wave data collection can remedy this problem.
+Contributions: This study suggests that a supportive leadership style is necessary for implementation because it can promote a higher quality of the relationship between employees and their supervisors.
+More importantly, this aligns with organizational efforts to foster employee creativity.